 Decisions are based on the highest scores that we receive and must be in the same test (Compass, AccuPlacer, ACT, SAT, ASSET) to be "super scored".
 Please make sure that those scores are up-to-date.
 If you submit scores and then take the test again, then you may submit the new scores for us to review.
 We will reassess your file and make a new decision based on the updated scores.
 Writing scores are not required for the ACT or redesigned SAT.

 About the Redesigned SAT: EGSC will accept the redesigned SAT for summer and fall 2016.
 We will convert redesigned scores to old scores for summer and fall 2016 admission.
 The Reading test score will be used to create a Critical Reading score and the Math section score will be used to create a Math score.
 Concordance information can be found here.
 Use the College Board converter tool with caution.
+Click here to for instructions on printing out your score report.
 You should add the Critical Reading and Math section scores to calculate your converted total.
 Do not use estimated totals provided within the converter tool.
 If you have taken the March 2016 redesigned SAT and have questions about how your score will be converted, please contact your admissions counselor.